I cringe every time I hear it.

 But is that true?

-Your loved one who now has Alzheimer’s or dementia is changed, no doubt about it.
+Your loved one who now has Alzheimer’s or another dementia is changed, no doubt about it.
 They are not the same person they were a year ago.
 Then again, I’m certainly not the same person I was in my 30s, and you’re not the same person you were when you were a toddler or teenager.

-Of course, I know we’re talking about a very different kind of change with dementia.
+Of course, I know we’re talking about a very different kind of change with any kind of dementia.
 It’s not a healthy change, in the sense of growing and evolving into someone more mature or experienced, like a child growing into an adult.
 Dementia’s kind of change is caused by a relentless disease, the person won’t grow out of it, and it’s difficult and painful to witness.

 But the person you love is not gone.
 That person remains a living, breathing human being.
 Dementia does not erase identity.
 It changes it.